-- Eight (8) additional firefighters, which will allow for two (2) additional firefighters per shift and ensure proper manpower when responding to calls for service.
-Additionally, two (2) new Lieutenants will be added to bolster the department's training division. - Funding for a new fire apparatus, allowing the department to maintain its proactive replacement schedule and avoid costly repairs associated with an older fleet. - Continuation of a health & wellness program that helps to decrease work-related injuries and sustain the overall health of the department. - Funding for a fully-staffed Emergency Communications Department including a new Deputy Director, along with four (4) supervisor positions to allow for proper oversight on every shift. - Implementation of a new, state-of-the-art Computer-Aided Dispatch and Records Management System, which will coincide with the department's move to a consolidated dispatch center.
+- Continued funding of Eight (8) additional firefighters, which allow for two (2) additional firefighters per shift and ensure proper manpower when responding to calls for service.
+Additionally, two (2) Lieutenants which bolster the department's training division. - Funding for new fire apparatus, allowing the department to maintain its proactive replacement schedule and avoid costly repairs associated with an older fleet. - Continuation of a health & wellness program that helps to decrease work-related injuries and sustain the overall health of the department. - Funding for a fully-staffed Emergency Communications Department including a new Deputy Director, along with four (4) supervisor positions to allow for proper oversight on every shift. - Funding of a state-of-the-art Computer-Aided Dispatch and Records Management System, which will support the department's move to a consolidated dispatch center.
 This allows for enhanced efficiency across all facets of departmental operations. - Continued funding for Smart911 software, which provides Dispatchers a more effective method of obtaining information for emergency 911 calls.

 Continuous investments will also be made to help improve the quality of life in our neighborhoods.
 The Downtown Cleaning Crew, introduced in FY19, will continue its upkeep of all downtown area parks that serve as "gateways" to the North & South End.
-The popular Sidewalk Crew, also introduced in FY19, continues to address the extensive list of much needed sidewalk repairs and replacements throughout Springfield.
+The popular Sidewalk Crew, also introduced in FY19, continues to address the extensive list of much needed sidewalk repairs and replacements as well as stump grinding which was added in FY22 throughout Springfield.
 These two crews, which never previously existed, are crucial to ensuring healthy neighborhoods that are inviting to all those who live, visit, and work in the City of Springfield.